Mengyanz/Mengyanz.github.io/files/good_resources.md

 ## Mentoring

 - [mentor.net](https://mementor.net/): I went several mentoring sessions during NeurPIS2020, they were quite good.
 There are also some from time to time.

+## My favorite TED talks
+- [Uri Alon: Why truly innovative science demands a leap into the unknown](https://www.youtube.com/watch?v=F1U26PLiXjM&list=PLK-PE2jEItbewqeYePUZQ4hbWiwEmSLzg&index=5): Being supportive and say: Yes!
+And?
+- [The first 20 hours -- How to learn anything](https://www.youtube.com/watch?v=5MgBikgcWnY&list=PLK-PE2jEItbewqeYePUZQ4hbWiwEmSLzg&index=6): You do not need 10-thousand hours to LEARN something, but only 20 hours (well, you do need more time to become an expert).
+- [How language shapes the way we think](https://www.youtube.com/watch?v=RKK7wGAYP6k&list=PLK-PE2jEItbewqeYePUZQ4hbWiwEmSLzg&index=8): "To have a second language is to have a second soul" -Charlemagne.